bbchallenge/bbchallenge-seed/README.md

   3. `88,664,064`: The total number of machines, which is the sum of the two above numbers

 - Then, each one of the `88,664,064` undecided machines is successively encoded in the file using 30 bytes each.
 Machines that exceeded the space limit of `12,289` cells come first and then come the machines that exceeded the time limit of `47,176,870` steps.
-- The 30 byte encoding for a 5-state 2-symbol Turing machine can be understood looking at the following example which is the current BB(5) winner:
+- The 30-byte encoding for a 5-state 2-symbol Turing machine can be understood looking at the following example which is the current BB(5) winner:

 ```
 +---+-----+-----+